Extract Secure Data action

 2. In the Enter SIP URI box, add the SIP URI phone number string.

-2. To assign a secure SIP URI to the phone number, do the following:
+2. To assign a secure SIP URI to the phone number, follow these steps:

 1. In the Value To Assign field, click the arrow at the end of the tel: drop-down list and select sips:.